New Jersey Car Accident Lawyers

 • Uninsured/underinsured motorist coverage: While not mandatory, it's highly recommended to purchase this coverage as part of your auto insurance policy.
 Uninsured motorist coverage covers your expenses if you're in a car crash with a driver who doesn't have insurance or doesn't have enough insurance.

-New Jersey is a "choice no-fault state," which means drivers can choose between "no-fault" and "standard" policies.
+In many states across the U.S., the auto insurance landscape is clear-cut — they either operate on a "no-fault" system or a "fault" system.
+However, New Jersey is a "choice no-fault state," which means drivers can choose between "no-fault" and "standard" policies.
 A no-fault policy, also known as a basic policy, has lower limits and doesn't include liability coverage for bodily injury.
-A standard policy includes higher limits and additional coverage options.
+While the basic policy usually has cheaper premiums, it can expose drivers to potential risks.
+Without adequate coverage, a driver might have to pay out-of-pocket for significant expenses, especially if they're deemed at fault in an accident.

 In addition to helping you pursue an insurance claim to recover compensation, our experienced New Jersey car accident attorneys can help you understand your policy and coverage in the event of an accident.